 Press [Shift] + [J] to go to the previous key in the entire track and [Shift] + [K] to go to the next key in the entire track.

-Click the menu button at the top right to display settings for operations on the timeline.
+Click the hamburger button in the upper right corner to display settings related to operations on the timeline.

 See “Shy Function” for details.

-When checked, all keys of the selected parameter will be selected.
+When [Select all keys when selecting parameters] is checked, all keys for the selected parameter will be in the selected state.

-When checked, the key name will be displayed on the graph editor.
+When [Display key values] is checked, the key values will be displayed in the Graph Editor.

-When checked, the entire graph will follow the numerical value while moving the keyframe by dragging on the graph editor.
+When [Auto resize] is checked, the entire graph will follow the values as you move keyframes by dragging in the Graph Editor.